DavidIzhaki/PhotoTube-Server/README.md

 ## API Endpoints Overview

 - `/api/users` for user registration and management.
+- `/api/videos` to fetch videos.
-- `/api/videos` to fetch, create, and manage videos.
+- `/api/users/videos` to fetch, create, and manage videos.
+- `/api/users/comments` to fetch, create, and manage comments.

 Be sure to set up your `.env` file with the MongoDB connection string and desired port before starting the server.